programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ```
 Check the head of the DataFrame again to confirm this process has worked.

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-07.png" alt="First five rows of student paper DataFrame, including columns for the title of each paper and the text of each paper, with column header names 'Filename' and 'Text' added." caption="Figure 7: Reindexed DataFrame with filenames and texts in Colab" %}
+## Preprocess Text Files
+If you've done any computational analysis before, you're likely familiar with the term "cleaning," which covers a range of procedures such as lowercasing, punctuation removal, and stopword removal.
+Such procedures are meant to standardize data and make it easier for computational tools to interpret it.
+Here, we will convert the uploaded files from byte strings to Unicode strings so spaCy can process them and replace extra spaces with single spaces.

-Notice that each row starts with b' or b".
+First, particularly if you are working in Google Colab, you will notice that each text in your dataframe starts with b' or b".
 This indicates that the data has been read as "byte strings," or strings which represent as sequence of bytes. 'b"Hello", for example, corresponds to the sequence of bytes [104, 101, 108, 108, 111].
 To analyze the texts with spaCy, we need them to be Unicode strings, where the characters are individual letters.

 Converting from bytes to strings is a quick task using ```str.decode()``.
 Within the parentheses, we specify the encoding parameter, UTF-8 (Unicode Transformation Format - 8 bits) which guides the transformation from bytes to Unicode strings.
 For a more thorough breakdown of encoding in Python, [check out this lesson](https://realpython.com/python-encodings-guide/#whats-a-character-encoding).
 ```